 During the evening of the Setsubun festival, it is traditional in the Kansai region to eat uncut futomaki in its cylindrical form, where it is called Ehō-maki (恵方巻).
 It is made with seven fillings, representing the Seven Deities of Good Fortune.
 You can choose your favorite ingredients, and roll them up tight to lock in the elements of good health, happiness, and prosperity.
 It is also very important not to cut the eho-maki sushi roll for this same reason.

 D) Uramaki (裏巻き) – “Inside-Out” Rolls

-Much western-style sushi is considered uramaki or inside out rolls, and they are mainly found in the US or outside of Japan.
+Much western-style sushi is considered uramaki or inside out rolls.
+Invented in the US, the popularity of these sushi have now spread across the world, and you can even find them in kaiten-style (conveyor belt) sushi restaurants in Japan.
 They are called inside-out sushi because the rice is on the outside of the roll while the nori is in the middle of the filling.

 A lot of sushi restaurants create their own version with unique names and combinations.
 Some of the most popular inside-out rolls are California Roll, Dragon Roll, Spicy Tuna Roll, Rainbow Roll, Spider Roll, and Caterpillar Roll.

 Temaki sushi, also known as hand rolls, is made by wrapping a crisp sheet of nori seaweed around sushi rice and one or more fillings.
 You don’t need any special tools to make temaki sushi, and it’s the easiest sushi to prepare for a party.
 You just need to prepare a platter of sushi rice, nori (seaweed sheet), and fillings such as sashimi-grade fish, vegetables, tempura, or other creative ingredients.
 At the table, each person makes their hand-rolled sushi based on their favorite mix of ingredients.

 You eat Temaki with hands, so not even utensils are required!